Maximum loss and maximum gain of spectrally negative Levy processes: Introduction

 \section{Introduction}

 The maximum loss, or maximum drawdown of a process $X$ is the supremum of $X$ reflected at its running supremum.
-The motivation for the loss terminology comes from mathematical finance as it is useful to quantify the risk associated with the performance of a stock.
-The loss process, or the so-called drawdown, has been studied in particular for Brownian motion (Salminen and Valois, 2007, Vardar and Zirbel, 2013), and some L\'evy processes (Mijatovic and Pistorius, 2012).
+The motivation comes from mathematical finance as it is useful to quantify the risk associated with the performance of a stock.
+The loss process has been studied for Brownian motion (Salminen and Vallois, 2007, Vardar-Acar et al. 2013), and some L\'evy processes (Mijatovic and Pistorius, 2012).
+The maximum loss at time $t>0$ is formally defined by